 We Brits love a holiday – usually to escape the unpredictable British summertime weather!
-But unless you were one of the lucky ones who managed to sneak away for a quick break last summer, we came to the realisation that a summer at home isn’t all that bad.
+But unless you were one of the lucky ones who managed to sneak away for a quick break last summer, we came to the realisation that a staycation isn’t all that bad.
 Some of us might even prefer it!
 With no need to limit your suitcase to the measly cabin bag restrictions, not having to remember your passport or to change your currency, staycations can make for a much smoother holiday.

 Sounds like fun?
 We’ve rounded up some of the best staycation ideas for you to make the most of the British summer this year!

 Lodges with hot tubs

 Add an element of glamour to your UK staycation by booking a lodge with a hot tub!
 They are the perfect way to relax after a long day’s hike or for a fun place to drink your bubbly.
 Even if you don’t manage to find somewhere with a pool or by the sea, a private residence with a hot tub is a great way to have a splash about, in all kinds of weather!